astronomer/airflow-guides/guides/airflow-datasets.md

     )
 ```

-When you define a dataset in a DAG, it is considered a "producer" DAG.
-Once a dataset is defined in one or more producer DAGs, a "consumer" DAG in your Airflow environment listen to the producer DAG and run whenever the defined dataset is updated, rather than running on a time-based schedule.
-For example, if you have a DAG that should run when `dag1_dataset` and `dag2_dataset` are updated, you define the DAG's scheduler using the names of the datasets.
+When you define a dataset as an `outlet` in a task, it is considered a "producer" task.
+Once a dataset is defined in one or more producer tasks, "consumer" DAGs in your Airflow environment listen to the producer tasks and run whenever the task completes, rather than running on a time-based schedule.
+For example, if you have a DAG that should run when `dag1_dataset` and `dag2_dataset` are updated, you define the DAG's schedule using the names of the datasets.

 ```python
 dag1_dataset = Dataset('s3://dataset1/output_1.txt')